EduhG/how-browsers-work/explanation.md

     _**2. The browser engine:**_ Marshals actions between the UI and the rendering engine.<br>
     _**3. The rendering engine:**_ It is responsible for displaying requested content.
 For example if the requested content is HTML, the rendering engine parses HTML and CSS, and displays the parsed content on the screen.<br>
     _**4. Networking:**_ Used for network calls such as HTTP requests, using different implementations for different platform behind a platform-independent interface.<br>
     _**5. UI backend:**_ Used for drawing basic widgets like combo boxes and windows.
 This backend exposes a generic interface that is not platform specific.
-Underneath it uses operating system user interface methods.
+Underneath it uses operating system user interface methods.<br>
     _**6. JavaScript interpreter:**_ Used to parse and execute JavaScript code.<br>
     _**7. Data storage:**_ This is a persistence layer.
 The browser may need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.